wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

    PROTIP: The blue line illustrates the "worst case" maximum throughut of <strong>500 MiB/s</strong> when 2,000 IOPs is specified and using larger 256 KiB blocks.

-   BTW: Mac instances are not among EC2 instance types C7g, R5b, X2idn, and X2iedn which can use <strong>io2 Block Express volumes</strong> which provide the maximum throughput from any instance at <strong>4,000 MiB/s</strong> (using smaller 16 KiB I/O blocks) when 256,000 MiB/s of IOPS is selected.
+   BTW: Mac instances are not among EC2 instance types C7g, R5b, X2idn, and X2iedn which can use <a target="_blank" href="http://aws.amazon.com/ebs/provisioned-iops/">io2 Block Express volumes</a> which provide the maximum throughput from any instance at <strong>4,000 MiB/s</strong> (using smaller 16 KiB I/O blocks) when 256,000 IOPS is selected.
 See https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/provisioned-iops.html

+   PROTIP: Analysis of actual and simulated peak usage is done to reveal the IOPS level needed.
+Specifying higher IOPS for increased capacity in many cases does not improve latency.
+Selection of IOPS and instance type sets a fixed expenditure per month regardless of how much was actually used.

 1. Add tags per your administrator's guidelines and examples.
 1. Select a Security Group.